robisim74/AngularSPAWebAPI/README.md

 #### Changing the Angular 2 app
 From the command line or Package Manager Console, go to the folder that contains _package.json_.
-- For development, we use _JiT compilation_ with files watching:
+- For development, we use _JiT compilation_ & source map files, with files watching:
 ```Shell
 npm start
 ```
 And from Visual Studio, start debugging.
 Make the changes, and simply refresh the page on the browser.

-- For production, we use [AoT compilation](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html):
+- For production, we use [AoT compilation](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html), tree shaking & minification:
 ```Shell
 npm run build
 ```